Do you want to know the secret to ranking well today? Pay more attention to the user intent.

 How the User Intent Affects Keyword Research

-User intent has become an integral part of the keyword research process.
+User intent has become an integral part of the keyword research process, which is foundational to any solid marketing strategy.

 We can map each of the four primary intents to a specific stage of the buying cycle.